 A party can submit requests for supportive measures, either verbally or in writing, to the investigator and/or to the Title IX Coordinator.
 (The investigator will notify the Title IX Coordinator of any request for supportive measures and the Title IX Coordinator will be responsible to implement supportive measures).
 Supportive measures include, but are not limited to, counseling, extensions of time, modifications of work or class schedules, appropriate emotional and/or academic support, restrictions on contact between the parties, leaves of absences, and increased monitoring and support.
-In fairly assessing the need for either party to receive interim measures will be made available to both parties, as appropriate.
+In fairly assessing the need for either party to receive interim measures, the District will not rely on fixed rules or any assumptions that favor one party over another.
+Supportive measures will be made available to both parties, as appropriate.
 In imposing supportive measures, the Title IX Coordinator or designee will make every effort to avoid depriving any student of their education.
 The District will take steps to ensure that any supportive measure minimizes the burden on the parties, and that the Title IX Coordinator or designee will communicate with the parties to ensure any supportive measures are necessary and effective based on the parties' needs.